 Starting in 2020, a 7 year dream came to life.

-Your help is vital to create a Utopian Dream in Winnipeg and help to influence other cities to begin making collaborative efforts to enhance biodiversity, food security, health of humans, and development of interdependence and resilience.
-BIODIVERSITY is one of our only chances to survive what is coming~~~
+Your help is vital today and into the future of Winnipeg and the collective environments.
+Help to influence other cities to begin making collaborative efforts to enhance biodiversity, food security, health of humans, and development of interdependence and resilience for all.

 Donations are accepted through e-transfer ~ firstname.lastname@example.org

 Healthy pollinated neighborhoods have been canvassed for resources and we are looking to match these up with recipients who are looking to enhance the outdoors and enrich their lives with access to fresh food and medicine.